hopemini/activity-clustering-multimodal-ml/README.md

 ## Dependencies
 - Python version is 3.6.7

-We use the following version of Pytorch.
+We use the following versions of Pytorch.

 - torch==1.1.0
 - torchtext==0.3.1